thestackcollective/curriculum-site/module2/lessons/networking.md

 Here is one example, but definitely make it your own!

 "Thank you so much for taking the time to chat with me!
-I'm currently 5 months into the Turing Launch program and I'm loving it and I've grown so much as a developer, but from class time alone it's hard to get a picture of what it's really like to work on a development team and I know each team is unique.
+I'm currently 5 months into the TheStackCollective Launch program and I'm loving it and I've grown so much as a developer, but from class time alone it's hard to get a picture of what it's really like to work on a development team and I know each team is unique.
 So I'm eager to learn more about what your day-to-day is like and any advice you have for a budding developer like me.
 I see on your LinkedIn that you worked at `<enter company here>` then transitioned to `<enter company here>`, could you share more about how you came to work at `<enter company here>` and your journey as a developer so far?"

 ### Taking Notes